redBorder/redborder-documentation/docs/guides/integrations/sso.md

 ## Login and register

 After setting all the settings, SSO can be used.
 To use it, go to the login path and you will see a button referring to SSO.
 Click on it and will redirect you to the SSO configured service of the IdP.

-!!!
-Warning
-    If it is the first time that an account logs into redBorder, you will need to enter the credentials twice: the first time for registering and then to logging in.